michaelgraff/terraform-beginner-bootcamp-2023/README.md

 Rather than setting AWS credentials via `aws configure`, we should always use environment variables when working in a CDE.

 [Environment Variables to conifgure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

+We'll need to generate AWS credentials in IAM service console in order to use AWS CLI.